NodeJSmith/otf-api/CONTRIBUTING.md

 ### Write Documentation

-otf could always use more documentation, whether as part of the official otf docs, in docstrings, or even on the web in blog posts, articles, and such.
+otf-api could always use more documentation, whether as part of the official otf-api docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/nodejsmith/otf/issues.
+The best way to send feedback is to file an issue at https://github.com/nodejsmith/otf-api/issues.

 If you are proposing a feature: